Copenhagen Castle: History

-From the middle of the 15th century, the castle served as the Danish monarch's main residence and center of government.
+From the middle of the 15th century, the castle served as the Danish monarch's main residence and centre of government.

 The castle was expanded and rebuilt several times.
 King Christian IV, added a spire to the large entrance tower, which under the name of the Blue Tower gained a reputation as a prison.
 In 1556 an organ was built for the castle's chapel by Hermann Rodensteen; one of the major organ builders of the 16th century.
 In the 1720s, King Frederik IV entirely rebuilt the castle, but it became so heavy that the walls began to give way and to crack.
 It became therefore evident to King Christian VI, Frederik IV's successor, immediately after his accession to the throne in 1730, that an entirely new castle had to be built.
 The demolition of the overextended and antiquated Copenhagen Castle was commenced in 1731 to make room for the first Christiansborg Palace.